vivekselvaraj/vivek-dev/Content/posts/2020-12-17-Inception.md

 ## Stacktrace

-I’ve been a long time listener of the [Stacktrace](https://podcasts.apple.com/us/podcast/stacktrace/id1359435443?mt=2) podcast by [John Sundell](https://twitter.com/johnsundell) and [Gui Rambo](https://twitter.com/_inside).
-It's a podcast where they talk about Apple and what projects they are working on.
-Which are predominantly iOS and Swift projects.
-And I don't know Swift.
+I’ve been an active listener of the [Stacktrace](https://podcasts.apple.com/us/podcast/stacktrace/id1359435443?mt=2) podcast by [John Sundell](https://twitter.com/johnsundell) and [Gui Rambo](https://twitter.com/_inside).
+Being a long time Apple follower, I got hooked immediately.

-I started listening to Stacktrace when it used to be a podcast where they discuss Apple's leaks, news and rumours from a developer's perspective.
-I got hooked immediately.
-Overtime, it evolved into a podcast where they discuss Apple, Swift, their projects and indie development.
 This is where I first heard about [Publish](https://github.com/JohnSundell/Publish).

 ## Publish

 It was late last year, when John was talking about his precious little project and how he is going to make it open source eventually.
-It's a static site generator built with Swift for Swift developers.
-It was also the time where I was jumping from tutorial to tutorial trying to learn Swift and iOS development.
+It was a static site generator built with Swift for Swift developers.

 He had built his website [Swift by Sundell](https://www.swiftbysundell.com) using Publish.
 No JavaScript.
 Just pure HTML and CSS.
-That site was blazingly fast.
+The site was blazingly fast.
 The load time was almost instant.
 Then I decided.
 If I ever launch a website, I'll have it JavaScript free.
+And here we are.

 ## Catalyst